Q: Who can attend Ch1Con?

 Q: There’s a lunch break in the middle of the conference.
 What are my options for lunch?

 A: This year, lunch is included in your registration fee!
-We will be serving Chicago-style deep dish pizza.
-If you have any sort of dietary restrictions that mean you can’t eat deep dish pizza, let us know and we’ll give you a menu of alternate lunch options.
+We will be serving Chicago-style deep dish pizza (options: cheese or pepperoni).
+There will also be a gluten- and dairy-free salad.
+If you have any sort of dietary restrictions that will not allow you to eat either of these options, let us know and we’ll work out an alternate lunch for you.
 (Unfortunately, you cannot bring your own food to the conference, as no outside food or beverages are allowed in the venue.)

 Q: Do I have to pay to park at the venue?